ergebnis/phpunit-slow-test-detector/README.md

 You can configure the extension with the following parameters in your `phpunit.xml` configuration file:

+- `maximum-count`, an `int`, the maximum count of slow test that should be listed, defaults to `3`
 - `maximum-duration`, an `int`, the maximum duration in milliseconds for all tests, defaults to `250`

-The following example configures the maximum duration for all tests to 250ms:
+The following example configures the maximum count of slow tests to three, and the maximum duration for all tests to 250 milliseconds:

 ```xml
 <phpunit